EXCLUSIVE-Musk feels 'super bad' about economy, needs to cut 10% of Tesla jobs | Business

 Inflation in the United States is hovering at 40-year highs and has caused a jump in the cost of living for Americans, while the Federal Reserve faces the difficult task of dampening demand enough to curb inflation while not causing a recession.
 Musk, the world's richest man according to Forbes, did not elaborate on the reasons for his "super bad feeling" about the economic outlook in the brief email seen by Reuters.

 It was also not immediately clear what implication, if any, Musk's view would have for his $44-billion bid for Twitter .
-U.S. antitrust regulators cleared the deal on Friday, sending Twitter shares up nearly 2% in pre-market trading.
+U.S. antitrust regulators cleared the way for the deal on Friday, sending Twitter shares up 0.5%.
 Several analysts have cut price targets for Tesla recently, forecasting lost output at its Shanghai plant, a hub supplying EVs to China and for export.

 China accounted for just over a third of Tesla's global deliveries in 2021, according to company disclosures and data released on sales there.
 On Thursday, Daiwa Capital Markets estimated Tesla had about 32,000 orders awaiting delivery in China, compared to 600,000 vehicles for BYD, its larger EV rival in that market.
 Wedbush Securities analyst Daniel Ives said in a tweet it appeared Musk and Tesla were "trying to be ahead of a slower delivery ramp this year and preserve margins ahead of an economic slowdown."